uragirii/Friends-Generator/ReadMe.md

 # Friends Generator

+**Now check out live implementation of this model using TensorflowJS on this [repo's website](https://uragirii.github.io/Friends-Generator/).**

 This is just a simple RNN text generation model that generates new scripts of Friends TV Show.

 The code in `main.py` extracts all Episode Transcripts and store them in `Data/Friends_Transcript.txt`.